 If you are unsure whether you meet those requirements, please write us an E-Mail.

 You can find more information about our current certificates here.

 The procedure for obtaining a Certificate of Advanced Studies has two stages.
 First, you have to complete five courses in ITP format, each worth one ECTS point, from the respective subject area.
-Afterwards, you can register for the final examination in the form of a 10-to-15-page essay by sending an e-mail to aha-trainings(at)ruhr-uni-bochum.de.
-You will receive all relevant information for the final exam as well as a selection of possible questions by e-mail.
+Afterwards, you can register for the final examination in the form of a 10-to-15-page essay by sending an e-mail with your five ITP certificates to aha-anmeldungen[at]akademie.ruhr-uni-bochum.de.
+After checking the formal requirements, your request will be forwarded to one of our supervisors.
+The supervisor will provide you with all relevant information for the final exam as well as a selection of possible questions by e-mail.
+Of course, you can also suggest your own topics.
+When a topic has been selected, you have six weeks to complete the essay.
 Once you have passed the final exam, we will immediately issue your certificate.

 We currently offer CAS in three core areas: The CAS “Foundations of Humanitarian Action” covers all the basics of humanitarian action and is particularly recommended for newcomers and career changers with little prior experience.
 The certificates covering "Locally-led Humanitarian Action" and "Anticipatory Humanitarian Action" deepen important core topics of humanitarian aid with localization and anticipatory humanitarian action and are rather aimed at humanitarian NGO staff with prior experience.
 Courses in each core area can be individually selected from a pool of courses and completed flexibly.

 For more information on our current certificates, click here.